 While Oregon is a relatively small captive domicile, the state has enjoyed significant captive growth over the last few years.

-At the end of 2021, Oregon had 20 captive insurance companies.
-That is up from 2020, when Oregon had 19 captives, and is significantly higher compared to 2014, when the state had just 8 captives.
+At the end of 2022, Oregon had 19 captive insurance companies.
+That is significantly higher compared to 2014, when the state had just 8 captives.

 An important factor in Oregon's captive growth has been the responsive staff at the Oregon Division of Financial Regulation, captive experts say.

 "There is a very friendly and responsive staff," said Robert Kabacy, a partner with the law firm Kell, Alterman & Runstein LLP in Portland, Oregon.